2akura/SVR_DST_assigment-01-/README.md

 ```
-./ readme.md
+./ README.md
-   \\this is a readme.md file for this repository
+   \\this is the README.md file for this repository
-   \\this repository made for documentating the given homework
+   \\this repository created for documentating the given homework
-   \\may this documentation satisfy the requirements
+   \\may this documentation meet the specified requirements